jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/quotes/books/2017-04-the-craftsman-series-quotes.md

 <br /><br />
 "True."
 Jerry replied.
 "But **duplication should always be removed as soon as possible.
 If you allow duplicate code to accumulate in your project you'll find yourself with a huge source of confusion and bugs**."

+> "No, you don't need to write the server."
+Jerry said.
+"At this point all we are testing is the client's ability to send the file, not the servers ability to receive it. "
+<br /><br />
+"How can I send the file without having a server to receive it?"
+<br /><br />
+"You can create a **stub server** that does as little work as possible.
+It doesn't have to receive the file at first, it just has to acknowledge that you sent the file correctly."
+<br /><br />
+"So...hmmm...something like this?"
+<br /><br />
+`assertTrue(server.fileReceived);`

+> I didn't type this all at once.
+I didn't want to have to dodge another muon pulse.
+So **I made the changes in much smaller steps, running the tests in between each step**.